ElofssonLab/PRODRES/README.md

   - example call for multiple sequences using JACKHMMER to create the PSSM:
   `python fastPSSM.py --input test/multiple_seq.fa --output test/rst_many_seqs/ --jackhmmer`

-4b. or you can import an input folder from local machine with:
+5. Alternatively, import an input folder from local machine with:
   `docker run -t -i -v /path/to/import/:/path/in/virtualmachine/ fastpssm`
   then access fastpssm/ folder and call the pipeline to the imported data:
   `python fastPSSM.py --input /path/in/virtualmachine/filename.fasta --output /path/in/virtualmachine/output/`